 Non-compliance with this Directive will result in the umpires stopping the game and instructing the fielder to put on a head protector and/or abdominal protector, and/or stand back from the stumps.
 If non-compliance continues, the umpire should not allow the match to continue.

-Wicket-keepers Any wicket-keeper under the age of 18 (on the day of the match) must wear a head protector when standing up to the stumps.
+Any wicket-keeper under the age of 18 (on the day of the match) must wear a head protector when standing up to the stumps or within 10 Yards from the stumps.
 This applies to all speeds of bowling.
-Non-compliance with this Directive will result in the umpires stopping the game and instructing the wicketkeeper to put on a head protector, or stand back from the stumps.
+Non-compliance with this Directive will result in the umpires stopping the game and instructing the wicketkeeper to put on a head protector or stand back more than 10 yards from the stumps.
 If non-compliance continues, the umpire should not allow the match to continue.

 For the purpose of this Directive, a fast bowler is defined as a bowler to whom a wicket-keeper in the same age group would, in normal circumstances, stand back to take the ball.
 This does not preclude the umpires from insisting that these Directives apply even though the ability of the wicket-keeper means that he is capable of standing up to what they consider to be a fast bowler.